Snail of Approval Award

 WHY SHOULD I APPLY?

 To support good, clean and fair food in Atlanta!
 All awardees will be recognized locally at Slow Food Atlanta’s annual meeting, be listed on the chapter’s website, be given a window cling to display at your business, and receive promotion/marketing on Slow Food Atlanta’s communications channels.
 On the national level, your business will receive use of the official Slow Food Snail of Approval award mark, listing on the national awardee map and directory, and a chance to be included in national and local marketing campaigns.
+Apply now!

 CAN I NOMINATE AN ORGANIZATION?